Healthy Indulgences – the Benefits of Dark Chocolate and Red Wine

 Dark chocolate rarely contains added unsaturated ‘bad’ fats or anywhere near as much sugar.

-A cocoa content of 70% appears to be the magic number for chocolate’s health benefits.
+A cocoa content of 70% appears to be the magic number for dark chocolate’s health benefits.

 Indulgences in intense doses – quantity and quality

-To get the most from wine and chocolate, the key word is quality.
+To get the most from red wine and dark chocolate, the key word is quality.